whitedevil-iith/oaiRAN_Project/doc/FEATURE_SET.md

    - non-blind synchronization (information required: carrier frequency, bandwidth, numerology)
    - option to search SSB inside the bandwidth available
 *  Time tracking based on PBCH DMRS
-*  Frequency offset estimation based on PSS and SSS
+*  Initial Frequency offset estimation based on PSS and SSS
+*  Continuous Frequency offset estimation and compensation based on PBCH DMRS
 *  15kHz and 30kHz SCS for FR1 and 120 kHz SCS for FR2
 *  Reception of NR-PSS/NR-SSS
 *  NR-PBCH supports multiple SSBs and flexible periodicity